 Tips for Making a Bee’s Knees

-- Always shake for 40 seconds, so the water can dilute the flavors and chill the cocktail.
+- Always shake for 30 seconds, so the water can dilute the flavors and chill the cocktail.
+This creates the perfect balance.

-- Always use good quality gin and fresh-squeezed lemon juice.
+- Use good quality gin and fresh-squeezed lemon juice.

 - If you prefer a sweeter drink add in a little more honey simple syrup.